-Greetings from charming Mount Dora, Florida, where we haven’t quite decided if we’re ready for warm weather or not.
+Greetings from Marti Pieper in charming Mount Dora, Florida, where we haven’t quite decided if we’re ready for warm weather or not.
 I do, however, have a warm conversation to offer you today with delightful novelist Liz Tolsma.
 Welcome back, Liz, to our CAN blog.
 Let’s get started with the official interview.

 How many books do you have published?
 What are a few of your latest titles?